wadmp/wadmp.github.io/src/gen3/explanations/bunch-claiming-devices/README.md

-# Bunch Claiming Devices using Script
+# Bunch Claiming Devices Using Script

 This topic is a tutorial for bunch claiming devices using API, Python scripts, and CSV files.